Last Updated on July 22, 2022

 There are a number of things you should pay close attention to when looking for the best cryptocurrency exchange on the market.
 Here are some pointers to get you started.

-Generally, the most convenient way to make a seamless deposit is to link your bank account with the exchange account.
-Besides the regular bank transfers, the majority of exchanges in Australia support e-payment processors like PayID, POLi, or Osko by BPAY that enable nearly instantaneous account funding.
+Generally, the most convenient way to make a seamless deposit is to link your bank account with the exchange account (this works with most banks like ING, ANZ, Commbank, Suncorp, etc).
+Besides the regular bank transfers, the majority of exchanges in Australia support e-payment processors like PayID, POLi, Credit/Debit cards, or Osko.

-Crypto exchanges typically offer one of the following two types of trading: fiat-to-crypto trading and crypto-to-crypto trading.
+Type of Trading: Crypto exchanges typically offer one of the following two types of trading: fiat-to-crypto trading and crypto-to-crypto trading.
 The former is perfect for anyone who wants to trade the BTC/AUD trading pair, while the latter works best for someone who likes to speculate on crypto price fluctuations and capitalize on the difference in prices between two or more crypto assets (e.g. BTC/LTC, ETH/XRP, etc).
+Then there’s also futures trading, CFDs, and of course shorting crypto (we even have a guide on how to short bitcoin or Ethereum).

 Seasoned traders would benefit from an advanced trading platform with more complex charts and technical indicators that they can use to customize their orders.
 The exchange should support things like margin trading (trading with borrowed funds) and advanced order types: market, limit, stop-loss, fill or kill order, etc.